PowerPixel/automated-kube-the-harder-way/README.md

 The gateway machine has two VNICs, one on the local network, through Proxmox `vmbr0`, the other in the cluster with two assigned IPs : `10.16.0.1/16` and `10.16.254.254/16` for the VIP.

-The VIP is currently managed through `ldirectord` with a round-robin setup and health check on `kube-apiserver` health endpoint.
+The Kubernetes API is exposed through a nginx loadbalancer living on the gateway machine.

+The gateway machine also acts as a router to outbound internet traffic for cluster nodes.

 All control nodes have the gateway VIP IP on their loopback device, `10.16.254.254/32` with ARP announce disabled to prevent collision with the `gateway`.